 So far doesn’t seem to be a complex concept.
-However, this changes when taking into account that the “points” mentioned above may be representing concepts such as: supermarket customers, goals scored in World Cup matches from 1930 to date, writers of the Lost Generation, and virtually anything we need grouped according to some given similiarity criteria.
+However, this changes when taking into account that the “points” mentioned above may be representing concepts such as supermarket customers, goals scored in World Cup matches from 1930 to date, writers of the Lost Generation, and virtually anything we need to group according to some given similarity criteria.

 Moreover, the space mentioned in the second paragraph needn’t be a plane and could have as many dimensions as we like to imagine (it could even be the kind of space referred to as non-Euclidean in geometry), and the definition of distance used isn’t necessarily the one associated with putting a rule between two points.

 Having already introduced what clustering is, to the rest of this article will explain in further depth some basic concepts related to this technique.
-After that, we’ll will introduce the two main strategies used in these types of algorithm.
+After that, we will introduce the two main strategies used in these types of algorithms.